Why Hardwood Is a Type of Eco-Friendly Flooring

 2. Younger Trees Absorb More CO2 Than Older Trees

 Younger trees take in more carbon dioxide from the atmosphere than older trees do.
-Older trees take in less CO2, although they store all carbon they’ve absorbed in their lifetime.
+Older trees take in less CO2, although they store all the carbon they’ve absorbed in their lifetime.

 The ideal eco-friendly forests, then, would consist solely of young trees.
 Most forests, however, have a healthy mix of old and young trees.

-Hardwood flooring typically comes from older trees, simply because they tend to have more established trunks (and more material).
+Hardwood flooring typically comes from older trees, simply because they tend to have more established trunks – and more material.

 When a manufacturer cuts down an old tree for flooring, this makes room for newer, younger trees.
 A greater percentage of young trees will mean a greater percentage of carbon absorbed from the air.